The Korean Language: The Key Differences Between North and South

 Korean dialect differences

-Of course, because of the geographical and sociopolitical isolation, there has developed a difference in dialect between the North Korean language and the South Korean language.
+Of course, because of the geographical and sociopolitical isolation, there has developed a difference in dialect between the North Korea language and the South Korea language.
 The dialectical differences include vocabulary that is unique to either country as well as differences in the way words are pronounced.
 To give a comparison, think of the differences between Brooklyn English and that of rural Tennessee or Glaswegian and the English of rural Cornwall.
 These sorts of differences are certainly not restricted to Korean.
 However, it is important for interpreters, in particular, to be aware of the subtleties and nuances in the Korean language.